 Becky doesn’t worry about what car she drives.
 Though her current car is now a toddler, Becky drove the same minivan for 19 years.
 Previous to the minivan she drove a compact hatchback for 14 years.
 Why?
 “Because it just seems wasteful to get rid of a car that still works.
 And, really, think about the adventures you can enjoy with the money saved from having no car payment.”

 Becky likes to explore – across town, the country, or the world – new places, ideas and cultures.
-Becky takes every travel journey at least 4 times.
+Becky takes every travel journey 4 times.
 First, in her mind while researching and planning.
 Second, during the actual travel experiences.
-Third, while journaling at the end of each day during the trip.
+Third, while journaling during the trip.
 And, fourth while sorting through photographs and journal entries to create a personal memoir book of the trip.
 If she grows too old to remember, Becky hopes her children or grandchildren will read the travel memoirs to her.
 “Some entries will make them smile, others may make them blush.
 All are true.”

 An introvert, she is often found behind a camera.
-Becky loves digital automatics with deep optical zoom that fit snugly in her pocket.
+Becky loves deep optical zoom.
 “A camera helps me focus on details, I might otherwise miss.”
-Looking at life as though it’s through a camera’s eye helps her “see” better when writing, too.
+Looking at life as though it’s through a camera’s eye helps her “see better when writing, too.”

-Becky remains loyal to her tiny point and shoot.
-She took over 3000 photos with her 20X optical zoom, compact digital camera during her 21-day adventure to Greece, Italy and Malta.
-The camera’s display fizzled after her first few days traveling — yes, that means her camera was broken and all shots were unable to be accessed and viewed.
+Becky took over 3000 photos with her 20X optical zoom, compact digital camera during her 21-day adventure to Greece, Italy and Malta.
+The camera’s display fizzled after the first few days traveling — yes, that means her camera was broken and all shots were unable to be accessed and viewed.
 So, Becky took over 2,500 photos on the hope of accessing them when she returned.
 “It was freeing not to check and make sure I had the shot.
-Almost the feel of film, without the space limitations.”
+Almost the feel of film, without space limitations.”

-Becky’s husband has learned to patiently wait while she both enjoys a moment, then fulfills her photographic urges.
+Becky’s husband patiently waits while she both enjoys a moment, then fulfills her photographic urges.
 If you want to travel through her eyes, Becky and her husband share .001% of their travel photos, look for Becks ‘n Will @BearEndsCoupe

-Her most recent far traveled journey?
-A 21-day adventure with stops in Italy, Greece, Turkey, and Malta.
 When invited to attend a wedding in Malta, Becky was embarrassed that she had to pull out her maps to find its geographic location.
-The broken camera from Becky’s last trip recorded every photo, three below (village vegetable market in Turkey; locks of love in Santorini; prayer tokens hung at Greek Orthodox church in Nafplion).
+That broken camera from the trip recorded every photo, three below (village vegetable market in Turkey; locks of love in Santorini; prayer tokens hung at Greek Orthodox church in Nafplion).

 The world is a book and those who do not travel read only one page. – St. Augustine